elylucas/react-component-testing-with-cypress/talk-assets/walkthrough.md

 ## InputField

+Talking Point: Ok, lets move on to turning these input fields into reusable components.
+Jonathan, what requirements do we have for them?

 - Requirements
+- Has a custom label
+- Has a custom required message
-- Shows a required message only when the form is submitted and there is no value
+- Required message only shows when the form is submitted and there is no value

 ### Make InputField.tsx and first spec

-Make Inputfield.tsx, **cut** login field out and put it in file, replace all text pieces with props
+Past login field into LoginField.tsx file, replace all text pieces with props.
+Spread props across input and take away type attribute.

 ```tsx
 import React from 'react';